-Since the year 2000, the Nigerian telecommunications market has witnessed major increase in competition driven by the Government's liberalisation policies.
+Since the year 2000, the Nigerian telecommunications market has witnessed major increase in competition driven by the Government's liberalization policies.
 The development of competition has, in turn led to increased growth in the number of connections and improved services for subscribers as anticipated.
+To continually provide the required frequency resources to support this growth, the Commission plans transparent Auctions when frequencies are available and allocated to it.
+In this regard therefore, the Commission has initiated the process of 2.6GHz Spectrum Auction.